 Agriculture is one of Kenya’s key income earners contributing 24% of GDP and employing 75% of the population either directly or indirectly.
-As a result, the demand for pesticides is high and increasing with the need to increase agricultural production to keep up with population increase.
-Imported chemical pesticides in the market account for 87% and has more than doubled in four years from 6,400 tonnes to 15,600 tonnes in 2018, yet there are few safeguards to control application.
+As a result, the demand for pesticides is high and increasing with the need to increase agricultural production to keep up with the population increase.
+Imported chemical pesticides in the market account for 87% and have more than doubled in four years from 6,400 tonnes to 15,600 tonnes in 2018, yet there are few safeguards to control application.

 Every year fresh produce from Kenya is rejected by the European market when it is found to have harmful levels of chemical residue.
-When returned it finds its way to local fresh produce markets and consumed by unsuspecting Kenyans.
+When returned, it finds its way to local fresh produce markets and is consumed by unsuspecting Kenyans.
 The result is a huge healthcare burden on households as more people, especially children, fall ill.

 A report by Kenya Plant Health Inspectorate Service (KEPHIS) showed that 46% of the fresh vegetables sold in Kenyan fresh produce markets have high levels of pesticides with harmful active ingredients, with Kale (94%) having the highest level of pesticides and herbicides that are harmful to human and animal health.

 A small-scale farmer Joseph, who has adequate training in the handling of pesticides, prepares to spray his crops by mixing the chemical with water in a backpack sprayer pump, using his bare hands and no protective mask or clothing, he gives the pump a firm shake to mix the ingredients in it and then proceeds to splash water on the exterior of the sprayer pack to rinse off the chemical overspill with his hands.
-The small quarter acre, gently-sloping vegetable garden surrounds his family’s house, which further exposes his family to harmful chemicals.
+The small quarter-acre, gently sloping vegetable garden surrounds his family’s house, which further exposes his family to harmful chemicals.
 He is not aware of the danger of handling these pesticides, only focusing on their efficacy in pest control.

 At the local roadside Market, Daniel Maingi of Kenya Food Rights Alliance purchases green capsicum and spinach to take for testing at the University of Nairobi’s Pharmacology & Toxicology Laboratory at the Department of Public Health, where Professor Mbaria confirms harmful levels of chemicals containing toxic active ingredients on the sample vegetables.